ericwq/gskills/docs/xds.md

 - Blue bar and arrow represents the channel communication for `t.sendCh`.
 - Grey bar and arrow represents the channel communication for `r.updateCh`.
 - Pink bar and arrow represents the channel communication for `c.upateCh`.
-- Dot arrow represents there exist indirect relationship between two box.
+- Dot arrow represents the indirect relationship between two boxes.

 ![xDS protocol: 3](../images/images.011.png)

 In this stage, we will accomplish the following job:

-- Process LDS response and issue RDS reqeust.
+- Process LDS response and issue RDS request.
-- B
+- Extract the `Routes` from the RDS response.
-- C
+- Send the `Routes` to xDS resolver.

-### LDS callback
+### xDS callback

 `clientImpl.run()` waits on channel `c.updateCh.Get()`.
 Once `scheduleCallback()` sends the `watcherInfoWithUpdate`, `clientImpl.run()` gets the work.